2.14 Fatality and Near Fatality Investigations and Fatalities on Active Cases

 Practice Guidance for Notifications

-• The System Analysis Report (SAR) is an internal document, and is not included in the case file, and is not distributed to outside entities.
+• The System Analysis Report (SAR) is an internal document not included in the case file, and is not distributed to outside entities.

 • Notification to parents should be face-to-face or by phone.